dchandra1985/portfolio/_posts/2018-12-25-Linear Regression using Pyspark and Hadoop.md

 <!-- more -->

-<br>What is Apache Spark?
-Why do we need to use for Big Data Application?</br>
+<b>What is Apache Spark?
+Why do we need to use for Big Data Application?</b>

 Apache Spark is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.